This programme attracts students from a range of backgrounds:

 - We are proud of the excellent student satisfaction scores at Birmingham City University, reflecting our excellent teaching and commitment to putting students at the heart of everything we do - 100 per cent of our HND Legal Studies students were satisfied overall (NSS survey 2013).

 - University's outstanding law facilities include a Virtual Solicitors' Office, and two mock law courts let you taste the atmosphere of legal cut and thrust.

-- Employability is embedded into our HND programmes with a compulsory skills module - Skills, Process and Scholarship.
+- Employability is embedded into our HND programmes with a compulsory skills module - Skills, Processes and Scholarship.

 - Organise a range of internal mooting and social activities throughout the academic year.

-- Enter mooting teams in a variety of pretigious national mooting competitions including the Incorporated Council of Law Reporting, Oxford University Press, English Speaking Union and the Inner Temple Inter-Varsity Competition.
+- Enter mooting teams in a variety of prestigious national mooting competitions including the Incorporated Council of Law Reporting, Oxford University Press, English Speaking Union and the Inner Temple Inter-Varsity Competition.

 - Have reached five finals of national mooting competitions in the past eight years.

 - Have beaten eight of the elite Russell Group of universities in the past eight years.

 - Are sponsored by LexisNexis Butterworths for the School of Law Internal Mooting Competition.

 - The Student Legal Society, run by students for students, arranges social and academic activities throughout the year.